The truth behind your motivation.

 Maintain motivation by outsourcing what you can

-When there are too many tasks on our plate, we end up feeling like we are firefighting all the time but not getting any real work done.
+When there are too many tasks on our plate, we feel like we are always firefighting but not getting any real work done.

-Think about the last time you griped about how you’ve spent half a day answering emails and doing administrative tasks, and then had to put in extra hours for your real work.
+Think about the last time you griped about how you’ve spent half a day answering emails and doing administrative tasks and then had to put in extra hours for your real work.

-Too often, my clients tell me “I need to wait till the big goal is achieved before I can reward myself.”
+Too often, my clients tell me, “I need to wait till the big goal is achieved before I can reward myself.”

 We will burn out if we subscribe to a philosophy of “all work and no play.”

 Our reward pathways in our brain also fire away, making us more likely to continue our task.

 Which of the above would you like to try?

 Leave a comment and help someone with the same experiences.